 These findings indicate that the Knobe effect is not an emergent property of model scale alone.
 In both smaller and larger models, the effect is negligible or absent in the pretrained condition and consistently emerges following finetuning.
 While the absolute magnitude of the effect increases with model size (most notably in the 27B model) the qualitative behavior remains consistent: finetuned models attribute greater intentionality to harmful side effects than to beneficial ones, replicating original psychological findings.

 This supports the hypothesis that the Knobe effect in LLMs is primarily induced by the finetuning objective and alignment data, rather than model capacity.
-Furthermore, the strong effect in the 27B model suggests that finetuning not only introduces the bias but also amplifies it in proportion to the model's ability to internalize abstract moral constructs as explained in Section~\ref{subsec:results_rq2}.
-Here, we show that as the number of layers in a model increases, the bias becomes more pronounced, reflecting the internalization of semantic features in higher layers.
+The strong effect in the 27B model suggests finetuning amplifies the bias in proportion to the model's ability to internalize abstract moral constructs, reflecting the increasing internalization of semantic features in higher layers (Section~\ref{subsec:results_rq2}).

-Distributional details and KDE plots are provided in the supplementary material, further illustrating the divergence in intentionality judgements across moral valence and model scale.
+Distributional details are provided in Appendix~\ref{appendix}, further illustrating the divergence in intentionality judgements across moral valence and model scale.